isfopo/windchimes/README.md

 - React Cookie ( to save user scales )
 - React Router ( share user scales )
 - React Rebound ( to make the chimes vibrate )
-- Electron ( to make standalone app )
 - PWA ( built into create-react-app )

 ### APIs Used